-Something that is done especially well.
+An activity, task, or something that is done exceptionally well.

 Example: Leah’s room was a mess, but she cleaned it all up and I have to say, she really knocked it out of the park.
+(In other words, Leah did a great job.)

 “The new junior team possesses a splendid hitter in Richards, who managed four times to hit the ball out of the Park.”